aleksandarabas/aleksandarabas/README.md

 First responder to spectre, arm technologies UK.
 Also, to op warpspeed.
 ### Find me on:
-IN CASE IT IS NOT BLEADINGLY OBVIOUS, DESPITE THE FACT THAT THE ASSETS DISPLAYED HERE ARE PROBBABLY WORTH MORE THAN THE PLANET I STILL HAVENT MADE ANY MONEY DIRECTLY OTHER THAN EMPLOYMENT LISTED BELOW AND I HAVE BEEN UNEMPLOYED FOR LIKE A YEAR.
-YOU PEOPLE SUCK AT COLLECTING TAXES, MAKING MONEY AND RUNNING EMPIRES AND ABSOLUTELY REFUSE TO COOPERATE ON ANYTHING CONSISTENTLY.
-WEHAT AM I SUPPOSED TO DO HERE?
-(ie the your legal complications have precluded me from doing anything and I have been busy helping with the crisis at hand which obviously don't include earnings especially if I have to assist both sides of multiple cold and hot conflicts.
-I am a dual citizen Syrian-Bulgarian.)
-Instead of trying to find a mistake I did somewhere or I don't know, blindly aim at hoping at prosecuting me for tax evasion on assummed income, how about you do something useful and make the paperwork doable.
-BECAUSE AS IT STANDS IT IS IMPOSSIBLE TO LEGALLY CLEAR.
-I CAN PROVE IT TO YOU WITH MATH IF YOU WANT.
 [For governments, bankers and  intel people here I did uour job for you also] (https://www.pinterest.com/aleksandarabas/pins/)
 [Codingame.com](https://www.codingame.com/profile/e4ab3f0294eb09c0f3e5fde1df2cfd1c548418)
 [Hackerrank](https://www.hackerrank.com/mrzero717)